divnori/divnori/README.md

 ### Hi there!
 My name is Divya.

 I am a Computer Science student at MIT interested in novel applications of AI/ML for drug discovery and disease diagnosis.
-Currently, with the Uhler Group @ Broad Institute and Coley Group @ MIT CS, I am working on:

-* Generative modeling for de novo drug design
-* Deep learning for receptor-ligand binding prediction
-* Kernel methods for cheminformatics applications

 **Skills:** Python, Java, C/C++, Molecular Operating Environment, MATLAB, Arduino